mossgreen/mossgreen.github.io/_posts/2020-07-06-Servlet-Containers-and-Spring-Framework.md

 - Tomcat serves dynamic content.
 - When a request comes in the Tomcat, which is the Servlet Container, Servlet filter is the first stop.
 - Servlet handles the request and generates the response.
-- Spring Containers includes, IOC container and MVC Container
+- Spring Containers includes IOC container and MVC Container
 - DispatcherServlets handles all requests and dispatches them to the appropriate channels.
 - Servlet Listeners listen to the ServletContext ? // todo confirm